-ArtScapers make space to take another perspective, to see the familiar in unfamiliar ways, and take on different ideas to guide thinking.
+ArtScapers make space to take another perspective, to see the familiar in unfamiliar ways, and to take on different ideas to guide thinking.
 They find ways to take on a different point of view.
-Looking differently is a conscious action to make the familiar strange.
-Intentionally changing scale, dimensions, direction and orientation.
-Viewing our environment from a new angle and challenging ourselves to use our senses in a different way.
-Fig. 3 (image caption) ArtScapers have explored looking differently by scaling things up, recycling yourself, tuning in to the sky and renaming.
+Looking differently is a conscious action to make the familiar strange by intentionally changing scale, dimensions, direction, and orientation; viewing our environment from a new angle; and challenging ourselves to use our senses in a different way.

+Figure 3.
+ArtScapers have explored looking differently by scaling things up, recycling yourself, tuning in to the sky and renaming.

 When I tried the activities I wasn't so free in my thinking!
 That can make you feel a bit uncomfortable.
-I suppose because you think 'oh I should be more creative' and you know, as a teacher I should be more creative, but then I hear what the children say and it's like 'oh I want to be like that!'.
+I suppose because you think "oh I should be more creative" and you know, as a teacher I should be more creative, but then I hear what the children say and it's like "oh I want to be like that!"
 You kind of learn from the kids as well.
-(Year Three Teacher, personal communication, 9 December 2016)
+(Year Three Teacher, personal communication, December 9, 2016)